riaz37/netzet/README.md

 # Book Management System

-A production-grade RESTful API for managing books and authors built with NestJS, Prisma, and PostgreSQL.
+A production-grade RESTful API for managing books and authors built with NestJS, TypeORM, and PostgreSQL.

 ## 🚀 Features